jurajama/WinAnsibleDemo/README.md

 Ansible communicates with Windows via WinRM interface. _azurevm_ role automatically installs WinRM to VM so that no manual steps are required.

 ## Preconditions
 Linux machine that acts as Ansible client.
-It could be also a Docker container, for example centos:latest.
+You can install the tools also in a Docker container, for example centos:latest.

 Install Ansible and other required modules:
 ```